High school (grades 9-12) · El Portal, FL

 What is the racial and ethnic makeup of Dr. Marvin Dunn Academy for Community Education.?

-The largest demographic group at Dr. Marvin Dunn Academy for Community Education. is Hispanic or Latino at 76.6%.
-The school serves a student body in EL PORTAL, FL.
+The largest demographic group at Dr. Marvin Dunn Academy for Community Education. is Hispanic or Latino at 76.6% of enrollment, in El Portal, FL.

 What is the Resource Investment Index for Dr. Marvin Dunn Academy for Community Education.?